nasa/fprime/docs/getting-started.md

 </component>
 ```

+Connecting these components together is done at the system level, enabling the individual components to be reused in different applications.
+We will
+see this step later.

 ## Creating Commands.xml, Events.xml and Telemetry.xml Dictionaries

+These three XML dictionaries define the structure of commands, events, and telemetry that our component uses.
+This allows the auto-coding system
+to automatically generate the needed code to process commands, and emit events and telemetry.
+This save the developer for writing the specific code
+to drive the component.

 First we will create a command dictionary.
-The purpose of the command is to report the lock status of the GPS unit.
+The purpose of our command is to report the lock status of the GPS unit.
 This command will trigger an event
 which will report if the GPS is locked or not.
 Command.xml should look like the following:

 ```